Pioneering AI in Central Asia

 Talent Base: Science, technology, engineering, and mathematics (STEM) fields form a major component of Tajikistan’s national education system.
 At the secondary school level, natural sciences – physics, chemistry, and biology – as well as mathematics and informatics are mandatory subjects throughout the course of study starting from 8th grade.
 The country has attained universal literacy while having near 90% secondary school enrollment rate – significantly higher than the global average of 76%.
 Tajikistani students regularly participate in international olympiads in STEM fields.
 As such, the team of high school students from Tajikistan competing at the prestigious International Mathematical Olympiad (IMO) has finished second – only behind Kazakhstan – among teams from Central Asia in the past 3 years.

 2. Regional hub: Central Asia has had limited exposure to artificial intelligence – both in academia and the private sector.
-Lack of AI products in the region has demonstrated that the core issue stems from a deficit of research capacity in Central Asian universities that has prevented applied research in AI, necessitating partnerships with foreign companies and institutions.
+Lack of AI research in the region has demonstrated that the core issue stems from a deficit of research capacity in Central Asian universities.
 Tajikistan – being located at the crossroads of Central and South Asia – can attain a first-mover advantage in the region by building its AI capacity at the research level with a long-term goal of cultivating a leadership position in the AI economy of the future.